Understanding plasticity in neural networks: Methodology and Motivating Questions

 \subsection{Environments}

-The experimental framework we consider, and which will be touched on in each of the following sections is as follows.
-We construct a simple MDP analogue of image classification, i.e. the underlying transition dynamics are defined over a set of ten states and ten actions, and the reward and transition dynamics depend on whether or not the action taken by the agent is equal to the state's latent label.
-We construct three variants of a block MDP whose state space can be given by the discrete set $\{0, \dots, 9\}$ and whose observation space is given by either the CIFAR-10 or MNIST dataset.
+We construct a simple MDP analogue of image classification, i.e. the underlying transition dynamics are defined over a set of ten states and ten actions, and the reward and transition dynamics depend on whether or not the action taken by the agent is equal to the index of its corresponding state.
+We construct three variants of a block MDP whose state space is the discrete set $\{0, \dots, 9\}$ and whose observation space is given by either the CIFAR-10 or MNIST dataset.

 \textbf{True-label:} each state $s$ of the MDP produces an observation from that class in the underlying classification dataset.
 Given action $a$, the reward is the indicator function $\delta_{a=s}$.
 The MDP then randomly transitions to a new state.